originaluncompiled/smartbrain/README.md

 #### Differences Compared to the Course:
 - Multi-Face support;
-- Tells the user when they've, for e.g., entered the wrong email and password;
+- Tells the user when they've, *for e.g.*, entered the wrong email and password;
 - Face counter;
 - Inability to spam buttons (User has to wait for a request to return before sending another);
-- Keyboard shortcuts for certain actions - like button presses;
+- Keyboard shortcuts for certain actions - like pressing the *"Detect Faces"* button;
 - A generally more pleasant design.